 - Dust a clean surface with flour.
 Roll out the dough into a long rectangle shape around 10 x 20 inch (25 x 45 cm) large.
 Spread the cooled fruit mince on the dough so it's close to the edge.

 - Starting from the long side of the dough, roll it into a tube.** Use a sharp knife to cut the tube in half length ways creating two long 'strips' of pastry.
 Carefully twirl the two halves together.

 - Place the dough on a lined baking tray.
 Connect the two ends of the dough to form a wreath.
 Cover the wreath and let it rest in a warm place for at least 1 hour or until increased in size by at least 20%.
 You can also let the wreath rest in the fridge overnight.

 Baking the wreath:

 - If you chilled your wreath overnight, let it come to room temperature.
 When you are ready to bake, preheat the oven to 170°C (340°F).

-- Bake the wreath for 15-20 minutes or until the outside is slightly golden brown.
+- Bake the wreath for around 20 minutes or until the outside is slightly golden brown.
+The baking time will depend on the thickness of your wreath.
 If you insert a skewer into the wreath, there should be no wet dough on it.
 Allow the wreath to cool on the baking tray.